andrewzhyee/personalsite/content/authors/admin/_index.md

 # Organizations/Affiliations
 organizations:
-- name: Singapore University of Technology and Design
+- name: Nanyang Technological University
   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: I am Assistant Professor at the Humanities, Arts, and Social Sciences department in the Singapore University of Technology Design.
+bio: I am Assistant Professor at the Wee Kim Wee School of Communication and Information, Nanyang Technological University.
 I am interested in understanding how humans interact with and are affected by digital technology use.

 interests:
 - Digital media and human development